infobip/mobile-messaging-sdk-android/README.md

 * __API communication error__ - is triggered on every error returned by API.
 * __API validation error__ - is triggerred when there is an error during validation of input parameters (e.g.: invalid MSISDN).
 * __Delivery reports sent__ - is triggered when message delivery is reported.
-* __MSISDN Synced__ - is triggered when MSISDN is successfully saved on the registration server.
+* __User data synced__ - is triggered when user data is successfully saved on the registration server.

 ### Linking MSISDN